Tuesday, October 7, 2008

 Follow Up: Differential Analysis - WDS & DHCP

-here to another technet article with more detailed information about network boot programs.
+The article also has a link here to another technet article with more detailed information about network boot programs.
 After doing some further reading it turns out that the wdsnbp.com image has the following purposes:

 1. Architecture detection